SannaJuoperi/TheBookingSystemVer2/README.md

 ### **LogBook**

-This logbook is part of Centria's Cyber ​​Security and Data Protection (IT00AK39-3002) course.
+This logbook is part of Cyber ​​Security and Data Protection (IT00AK39-3002) course.

 02.11.2024 2 hours Listened the first lecture.
 GitHub repo done and logbook link send.